 D66 headquarters in The Hague hit by firework bomb

-People were inside when it happened but no one has been reported injured.
+Members of the progressive liberal party’s youth wing were inside when it happened but no one was injured.
 “They were, however, terrified,” a D66 spokesperson told broadcaster NOS.

 In September last year, rioters from an anti-immigration demonstration smashed the windows at the same D66 offices, set fire to a police car, and tried to storm the parliamentary complex.
 Police made 37 arrests; experts linked the attack to football hooligans operating under the banner of the far-right group Defend Netherlands.